Rocket mass heater: Operation

 A rocket mass heater is powered by the heat of combustion of wood inserted into the wood feed in vertical orientation.
 To start the combustion process, the bottom end of the bundle of wood should be set on fire.
 The fire can only burn sideways toward the direction of the heat riser, since the insulated tube which connects the wood feed to the heat riser is the only available path for the flow of air.

-When fire reaches the heat riser, the J-tube design diverts flames upwards into the highly insulated combustion chamber, which allows heat energy to accumulate and create high temperature gases.
+When fire reaches the heat riser, the J-tube design diverts flames upwards into the highly insulated combustion chamber, which allows heat energy to accumulate and create high-temperature gases.
 The higher temperature also allows complete combustion of wood fuel.
 When the hot air comes in contact with the enclosing barrel, the high thermal conductivity of the barrel draws a significant amount of heat from the gas.
 Because the barrel has a high rate of heat loss, it quickly warms the room.

-The remaining exhaust gases, which mainly consists of carbon dioxide and steam, exit sideways through a serpentine duct through the heat exchange mass, giving up much of their heat in the process.
-The heat absorbed by the heat exchange mass stores that energy and slowly radiates it away to the surrounding environment.
+The remaining exhaust gases, which mainly consist of carbon dioxide and steam, exit sideways through a serpentine duct through the heat exchange mass, giving up much of their heat in the process.
+The heat exchange mass stores that energy and slowly radiates it to the surrounding environment.